 For the last several months I’ve been working on a whitepaper for the CUNY Tow-Knight Center for Entrepreneurial Journalism.
 It’s about cultivating more technical innovation in journalism and involves systematically mapping out what’s been done (in terms of research) as well as outlining a method for people to generate new ideas in computational journalism.
 I’m happy to say that the paper was published by the Tow-Knight Center today.
 You can get Jeff Jarvis’ take on it on the Tow-Knight blog, or for more coverage you can see the Nieman Lab write-up.
 Or go straight for the paper itself.

 AboutI'm an Assistant Professor at the University of Maryland, College Park College of Journalism.
-I study computational and data journalism with an emphasis on algorithmic accountability, narrative data visualization, and social computing in the news.
+I study computational and data journalism with emphases on algorithmic accountability and social computing in the news.
 I'm also a consultant specializing in research, design, and development for computational media applications.
 Find me on Twitter: @ndiakopoulos